 Joanna Piotrowska explores relationships between individuals through carefully arranged sculptural poses that allow the viewer to question the intimacies of those captured.
 Piotrowska graduated with MA Photography from Royal College of Art in 2013 and will be exhibiting at the Institute of Contemporary Arts in Bloomberg New Contemporaries (2013). joannapiotrowska.com

 Claudia Sola is constantly searching for new ways to place daily happenings into a universal context.
 Her works have a strong political intention, often resulting in personal documents that reflect the way we are.
 Sola lives and works in Amsterdam. claudiasola.org

 The Photocopy Club are a project based collective with the aim of bringing photography back in its physical form through the curation of regular exhibitions.
 Based in Brighton, The Photocopy Club are currently working with artists on an international scale to curate an exhibition opening in Hong Kong in 2013. thephotocopyclub.com

 Notes to Editors

-The Jerwood Charitable Foundation is dedicated to imaginative and responsible revenue funding of the arts, supporting artists to develop and grow at important stages in their careers.
-The aim of their funding is to allow artists and arts organisations to thrive; to continue to develop their skills, imagination and creativity with integrity.
-It works with artists across art forms, from dance and theatre to literature, music and the visual arts.
-For more information visit: www. jerwoodcharitablefoundation.org
+Jerwood Charitable Foundation is dedicated to imaginative and responsible revenue funding of the arts, supporting emerging artists to develop and grow at important stages in their careers.
+The aim of its funding is to allow artists and arts organisations to thrive; to continue to develop their skills, imagination and creativity with integrity.
+It works with artists across art forms, from dance and theatre to literature, music and the visual arts. jerwoodcharitablefoundation.org